 Progressive supranuclear palsy is a rare, degenerative central nervous system disorder that progressively impairs voluntary eye movements and causes bradykinesia, muscular rigidity with progressive axial dystonia, pseudobulbar palsy, and dementia.
-Diagnosis is clinical.
+Diagnosis is based on history and physical examination.
 Treatment focuses on relieving symptoms.

 The cause of progressive supranuclear palsy is unknown.